youmnabb01/ActivityMonitoring/README.md

 # Activity Recognition and Step Detection for Wearable Devices
 ## Project Description
 This project uses real-user sensor data collected from wearable devices to classify different activities (e.g., walking, running, standing, cycling) and count the number of steps taken.
 The dataset consists of multi-sensor data (accelerometer, gyroscope, altitude) over time, and the solution applies signal processing and machine learning models to classify the activities and detect step counts.

+## Contributors
+Youmna Abboud, Cyrus Achtari, Jean-Claude Rihani

+This project was completed at **ETH** as part of the **Mobile Health and Activity Monitoring** course.

 ## Data
 The dataset consists of multiple .pkl files containing the following sensor data:
 - Accelerometer (ax, ay, az): X, Y, and Z accelerometer data points.